Inzhenerka/docs.getdbt.tech/website/snippets/_new-sl-setup.md

 import SLEnvVars from '/snippets/_sl-env-vars.md';

 You must be part of the Owner group and have the correct [license](/docs/cloud/manage-access/seats-and-users) and [permissions](/docs/cloud/manage-access/enterprise-permissions) to set up the Semantic Layer at the environment and project level.
-- Enterprise plus and Enterprise plan:
+- Enterprise+ and Enterprise plan:
   - Developer license with Account Admin permissions, or
   - Owner with a Developer license, assigned Project Creator, Database Admin, or Admin permissions.
 - Starter plan: Owner with a Developer license.